petems/petersouter.xyz/content/post/keyboard-geekery.md

 Wait what?

 Ok, that last one's a bit of a weird one.
-It's a small board with a tester for Keyboard keys. there are a number of different styles of mecahnical keyboard keys out there, and this allows you to test a variety of the most popular ones:
+It's a small board with a tester for Keyboard keys. there are a number of different styles of mechanical keyboard keys out there, and this allows you to test a variety of the most popular ones:

 It comes with 6 switch types: